mitogen-hq/mitogen/docs/api.rst

             If unspecified, defaults to ``<username>@<hostname>:<pid>``.

+            This variable cannot contain slash characters, as the resulting ``argv[0]`` must be presented in such a way as to allow Python to determine its installation prefix.
+This is required to support virtualenv.

         :param str python_path:
             Path to the Python interpreter to use for bootstrap.
 Defaults to ``python2.7``.
 In future this may default to ``sys.executable``.